 In 1984 Roush returned to racing in the Sports Car Club of America (SCCA) and International Motor Sports Association (IMSA) road racing series’.
 He went on to claim 24 national championships and titles in the two series, including 12 manufacturer’s championships, winning 119 races, while working with acclaimed drivers such as Tommy Kendall, Scott Pruett and Willy T. Ribbs.
 Roush also captured 10 consecutive sedan-class championships at the prestigious 24 Hours of Daytona, teaming with drivers such as Kendall, Pruett, Mark Martin, Bill Elliott, Ricky Rudd and Kyle Petty, as well as actor Paul Newman and Olympic star Bruce Jenner.

-In 1988, Roush launched his first Monster Energy NASCAR Cup Series team with driver Mark Martin.
-In October 1989, Roush and Martin claimed their first Monster Energy NASCAR Cup Series victory at North Carolina Motor Speedway.
+In 1988, Roush launched his first NASCAR Cup Series team with driver Mark Martin.
+In October 1989, Roush and Martin claimed their first NASCAR Cup Series victory at North Carolina Motor Speedway.
 From there the two would go on to form one of the most successful partnerships in NASCAR history.
-Martin, who won 35 Monster Energy NASCAR Cup Series races with Roush, will be inducted into the NASCAR Hall of Fame in January 2017.
+Martin, who won 35 NASCAR Cup Series races with Roush, will be inducted into the NASCAR Hall of Fame in January 2017.

 Roush joined forces with Doug Yates to form Roush Yates Engines in 2005.
-The engine shop based out of Mooresville, N.C., supplies horsepower for Roush Fenway Racing, Richard Petty Motorsports and several other teams in the Monster Energy NASCAR Cup, XFINITY, Truck and ARCA Series’.
+The engine shop based out of Mooresville, N.C., supplies horsepower for Roush Fenway Racing, Richard Petty Motorsports and several other teams in the NASCAR Cup Series, XFINITY, Truck and ARCA Series’.

-Today, Roush has won eight championships across NASCAR’s three premier series’ (2000 – Truck Series with Greg Biffle; 2002 – XFINITY Series with Greg Biffle; 2007 – XFINITY Series with Carl Edwards; 2011 XFINITY Series with Ricky Stenhouse Jr. (No. 60 owner), 2012 XFINITY Series with Ricky Stenhouse Jr., 2015 XFINITY Series with Chris Buescher; 2003 – Monster Energy NASCAR Cup Series with Matt Kenseth; and 2004 – Monster Energy NASCAR Cup Series with Kurt Busch).
+To date, Roush has won eight championships across NASCAR’s three premier series’ (2000 – Truck Series with Greg Biffle; 2002 – XFINITY Series with Greg Biffle; 2007 – XFINITY Series with Carl Edwards; 2011 XFINITY Series with Ricky Stenhouse Jr. (No. 60 owner), 2012 XFINITY Series with Ricky Stenhouse Jr., 2015 XFINITY Series with Chris Buescher; 2003 – NASCAR Cup Series with Matt Kenseth; and 2004 –NASCAR Cup Series with Kurt Busch).

 In 2007, Roush Racing and Fenway Sports Group (FSG) announced the formation of Roush Fenway Racing, an unprecedented relationship that brought together two championship organizations with a distinguished track record of success in their respective businesses and sports.